Employment Disability Discrimination Advice For Employers

 Indirect discrimination is where a provision, criterion or practice disadvantages people with a disability – including the individual concerned – compared to those without that disability, unless the provision is a proportionate means of achieving a legitimate aim

 Failure to make reasonable adjustments is discriminatory when a provision, criterion or practice is applied, or a physical feature of premises exists, which substantially disadvantages a disabled person.
-Employers are obliged to make reasonable adjustments such as installing equipment, reallocating duties or changing workplace polices
+You are obliged to make reasonable adjustments such as installing equipment, reallocating duties or changing workplace polices

 Harassment is unwanted conduct related to disability which has the purpose or effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.
 The harassment need not be because of the person’s own disability for it to be unlawful.
 There is no defence of justification in respect of harassment